bubroz/clipscribe/docs/ARCHITECTURE.md

 **For Stakeholders & Decision Makers**

-ClipScribe v3.0.0 is a provider-based intelligence extraction platform for audio/video files.
+ClipScribe v3.1.0 is a provider-based intelligence extraction platform for audio/video files.
 Built on swappable provider architecture, users can choose optimal transcription and intelligence providers for their use case.
+Includes optional GEOINT engine for geolocation intelligence from drone footage.

 **Key Capabilities:**
 - **Flexibility:** 3 transcription providers, 1 intelligence provider (extensible)